About the Department of Philosophy

 The Department of Philosophy at the University of Bristol is considered one of the top in the UK, with a reputation for high-quality research in all aspects of the subject.

-We are particularly well-known for our strength in logic and the philosophy of science and mathematics, but we have recently made appointments in applied ethics, phenomenology and the philosophy of medicine.
+We are particularly well-known for our strength in the philosophy of science, very broadly construed to include e.g. logic and formal epistemology, but also have leading researchers in applied ethics, phenomenology and the philosophy of medicine.
 We also host the Centre for Science and Philosophy, which promotes the interpretation of science through collaboration with other disciplines.
-We have four major research projects running in the department at the moment, on topics from the foundations of mathematics to the philosophy of medicine.
-Each project hosts a number of workshops, conferences, reading groups and visiting scholars throughout the year.
+We continually have major research projects running in the department, each hosting a number of workshops, conferences, reading groups and visiting scholars throughout the year.
+For more details about our research see our people profiles.

 Teaching on undergraduate and postgraduate degrees is informed by our academics' latest research findings, providing our students with a dynamic environment of experimental thought and discussion in which to study.
 This is complemented by the work of our research postgraduates, who make a significant and valued contribution to the department's research culture.
 We have an active seminar programme, and in recent years, many of the world's leading philosophers have visited the department, including Laurie Paul (UNC Chapel Hill); John Hawthorne (Oxford/Rutgers) and Rae Langton (MIT).